protocolbuffers/protobuf/vsprojects/readme.txt

 do the following:

   1) Open protobuf.sln in MSVC.
-  2) For each of the projects libprotobuf and libprotoc, do the following:
+  2) For each of the projects libprotobuf, libprotobuf-lite, and libprotoc, do the following:
     2a) Right-click the project and choose "properties".
     2b) From the side bar, choose "General", under "Configuration Properties".
     2c) Change the "Configuration Type" to "Dynamic Library (.dll)".